nils-n/p1-mysore-yoga-studio/README.md

 ## Testing

-- The website was tested extensively for Functionality, User Stories, Usability and Compatibility
+- The website was tested extensively for :
+     - Functionality
+     - User Stories
+     - Usability and Accessibility
+     - Compatibility and Responsiveness
-- Results are documented in [TESTING.md](./assets/documentation/TESTING.md)
+- Results are documented in a dedicated Markdown File
+     -   Link to the Results  : [TESTING.md](./TESTING.md)

 ----